prodriguezsosa/conText/vignettes/quickstart.md

 Given a `dfm`, a set of pre-trained embeddings, and a corresponding transformation matrix, we can proceed to embed each document (context) `a la carte`.
-We embed any given document by multiplying each of it’s feature counts with its corresponding pre-trained feature-embedding, column-averaging the resulting vectors, and multiplying by the transformation matrix.
+We embed any given document by multiplying each of its feature counts with its corresponding pre-trained feature-embedding, column-averaging the resulting vectors, and multiplying by the transformation matrix.
 This “transforms” a *sparse* V-dimensional vector (a vector of feature counts, with V = number of features in the corpus) into a *dense* D-dimensional vector (a D-dimensional embedding, with D = dimensions of pre-trained embeddings).

 We do this using `conText::dem`–`dem` standing for *document-embedding-matrix*.
 Keep in mind, only those features that appear in the set of pre-trained embeddings will be used in computing a document’s embedding.
 Documents with no features overlapping with the pre-trained provided are dropped.